 The scenery continued to delight as we passed cascades and climbed up to rocky outcrops for wonderful vistas across the Morvan hills, but we were heading for Tanlay on the Burgundy canal to again meet up with Les and Sally Harper on Nancy May.
 We stayed on board Nancy May for two nights, visiting Tonnerre, Tanlay Château, sharing an awful meal at a local restaurant and meeting Ali and Karen, intrepid Scottish boaters in their tiny yacht "Solitaire" with whom we shared a few whiskies and reminiscences of our time living in Edinburgh.
 As we will be visiting these places with Harmonie later this year I will refrain from describing them until then, meanwhile, we set off back to Chatillon en Bazios.
 We had to be back on Harmonie in time for the Rugby European Challenge Cup Final between Bath and Worcester but made time for a brief visit to St Père and its beautiful gothic church.

-A little further on is the small village of Pierre-Perthuis where a modern bridge spans the river Cure across a rocky spur with an ancient cobbled bridge below.
+Further on there is the small village of Pierre-Perthuis where a modern bridge spans the river Cure across a rocky spur with an ancient cobbled bridge below.
 The road continues to the top of a watershed then descends down to the Nivernais providing superb views across the countryside.
 Below I have stitched a panorama of three shots together to try and replicate what the eye sees.
 Back on Harmonie we decided to move to a different mooring to give us access to electricity and water, and then, after 10 years without silverware, Bath Rugby beat Worcester 24-14 to take the European challenge cup.
 Captain Borthwick was named man of the match and couldn't stop crying!
 Could it be the Heinekin Cup final next year with Borthwick and Barclay playing against us for Gloucester?

 That was spring in France.
 Next its summer on the Shannon.